A good day chipping may completely save your round. A bad day, well…let’s just say it can make your scorecard a little more “interesting.”

 FAULT 2: We see lots of golfers in their chipping, pitching and even full swing who don’t hit down properly on the ball.
 They cast or have early release which can cause you to have an inconsistent short game and in the full swing, causes loss of distance.

 To help you practice perfectly on these two faults, we have created the Short Game Impact Trainer.
 Watch below to learn more…

-The club head is the same as our Perfect Impact Trainer that has negative loft.
-If you are not making good impact and leading with your hands, this club will show you if you are not hitting down properly and let’s you adjust to get the right feeling at impact.
+The club head is the same as our Perfect Impact Trainer in that has negative loft.
+If you are not leading with your hands, you will "thin" the ball.
+This gives you instant feedback, showing you if you are not hitting down properly and allows you to instantly adjust to get the right feeling at impact.

 We've all seen the latest, greatest, fix everything training aids before right?

 To show you how quickly the Short Game Impact Trainer can transform your chipping (and ultimately full swing), below are a couple real-life case studies with some brave Single Plane golfers.
 These will simply blow your mind, check them out!